 Respecting tradition doesn’t necessarily mean stifling progress.

-Hogan loyalists would argue that the Ben Hogan Golf Company took a major downhill spiral after it began to produce “non-blade” iron designs – obviously being ruined by the corporate hierarchy that were more focussed on the pursuit of the almighty dollar than maintaining the “Hogan” traditions.
+Hogan loyalists would argue that the Ben Hogan Golf Company took a major downhill spiral after it began to produce “non-blade” iron designs – obviously being ruined by the corporate hierarchy that was more focused on the pursuit of the almighty dollar than maintaining the “Hogan” traditions.
 In their minds, at least.
 I mean, Hogan would never have approved, would be?

-Before a recent enlightenment, I would have joined them in the assumption that the Ben Hogan Golf Company was all about “tradition” – which normally translates to forged blades, rather than the more progressive designs that the company started offering up in the 1980’s.
-I know now they had his very blessing.
+Before recent enlightenment, I would have joined them in the assumption that the Ben Hogan Golf Company was all about “tradition” – which normally translates to forged blades, rather than the more progressive designs that the company started offering up in the 1980s.
+I know now that they had his very blessing.

 Within the office that held an unfathomable amount of Hogan memorabilia, courtesy of Stites I was able to put my hands on a five iron from one of Ben Hogan’s last personal set of clubs.
 I would have expected a lean, clean blade crafted for one of the best ball strikers that the game has ever seen.
 Instead, the forged cavity back design of a Hogan Edge iron stared back at me – adorned with thick cord grips with reminder ribs to help position your hands.
 It was all I could do not to giggle as my preconceived notions of Hogan were dashed.
 Even a man of his ability enjoyed a little assistance with his game.

-Although Stites pushes his team to maintain the level of craftmanship in their club designs equal to what he learned under the tutelage of Hogan, he confirmed that even the very “non-colourful” Mr. Hogan still rallied for the pursuit of “forgiving” golf equipment.
+Although Stites pushes his team to maintain the level of craftsmanship in their club designs equal to what he learned under the tutelage of Hogan, he confirmed that even the very “non-colorful” Mr. Hogan still rallied for the pursuit of “forgiving” golf equipment.